cruppstahl/minicms/README.md

 [x] read authors.yaml - must not be empty
 [x] read global configuration file
-[x] use cmd line arguments to overwrite config values [ ] move everything to a github repository
+[x] use cmd line arguments to overwrite config values [x] move everything to a github repository

-[ ] build all routes to the directories in "/content" [ ] also read the metadata.yaml files in each directory, and a list of files
+[x] read files and .yaml metadata in each directory, descend recursively
     (do not read the files though)
-[ ] build (html) page for a file on demand and in case it was not yet created [ ] assemble the layout (header and footer)
+[x] dynamically build all routes to the directories in "/content" [ ] build (html) page for a file on demand and in case it was not yet created [ ] assemble the layout (header and footer)
 [ ] use picocss for a basic layout
-[ ] default index page shows all posts
+[ ] default index page shows all posts (configurable!)
 [ ] "/" forwards to the index page

 [ ] if a file was updated, i.e. has a newer timestamp (and different checksum):